-The accompanying consolidated financial statements of the Foundation include the accounts of ONFI Brazil LLC.
+The accompanying consolidated financial statements of the Foundation include the accounts of ONFI Brazil LLC prior to its transfer.
 All intercompany balances and transactions have been eliminated.

 Basis of Accounting

 The consolidated financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America applicable to non-profit organizations.